openstack/neutron/doc/source/contributor/internals/ovn/l3_ha_rescheduling.rst

     - System has 2 chassis C1 and C2 during installation.
 C1 goes down.
     - Behavior: In this case, all routers would be rescheduled to C2.
       Once C1 is back up, routers would be rescheduled on it.
-However, since C2 is now the new master, routers on C1 would have lower priority.
+However, since C2 is now the new primary, routers on C1 would have lower priority.
 * Case #3:
     - System has 2 chassis C1 and C2 during installation.
 C3 is added to it.
-    - Behavior: In this case, routers would not move their master chassis associations.
-So routers which have their master on C1, would remain there, and same for routers on C2.
+    - Behavior: In this case, routers would not move their primary chassis associations.
+So routers which have their primary on C1, would remain there, and same for routers on C2.
 However, lower proritized candidates of existing gateways would be scheduled on the chassis C3, depending on the type of used scheduler (Random or LeastLoaded).